cosmology-tech/code-challenge-v3/README.md

 ## Submission Guidelines

+- Submit at least 1 screen, but can do more as bonus
-DO NOT fork this repo.
-Please submit your code by email or messaging your hiring manager.
-Include a README in your project that explains how to run your React Native app.
+- DO NOT fork this repo.
+- Please submit your code by email or messaging your hiring manager.
+- Include a README in your project that explains how to run your React Native app.

 Good luck, and we're looking forward to seeing your implementation!